 - Using Stories as Tools,

-- Climate Change Overview, Assessing Risk,
+- Environmental Change Overview, Assessing Risk,

 - Migration Overview: Adapting in Place, Why Migrate, Migration Variables